OtmaneTouhami/medical-report-generator/README.md

 - **Testing Framework**: Includes a `test()` function in `main.py` to evaluate the system using a set of test reports.
 This function extracts a prompt (currently the "Indication" section) from a test file, runs the full crew, and saves the generated report alongside the ground truth for manual comparison.
 - **Professor's Requirements Alignment**: The project structure and functionality have been progressively updated to meet specific academic requirements, including data partitioning for knowledge base vs. test sets, and detailed instructions for report generation and validation.
 - **API for Integration**: A FastAPI backend now provides endpoints for generating, listing, downloading, and deleting reports, making the system accessible programmatically.
+- **React Frontend**: A modern React frontend with the following features:
+  - Voice-to-text dictation for medical input
+  - Medical report generation using the backend API
+  - Report history and management
+  - Document viewing and downloading
+  - Light/dark mode theme support
+  - Responsive design for different screen sizes

 ## Requirements

 - Python >=3.10 <3.13
 - [UV](https://docs.astral.sh/uv/) for dependency management
 - Google AI Studio account with API Key (uses Gemini 2.0 flash model)
+- Node.js >=16 (for the React frontend)
+- pnpm (for frontend package management)

 ## Installation